hoothin/PagetualGuide/docs/rules/loadMore.md

 "loadMore": ".loadMore"
 ```

-Will click in advance while the button appears after current screen.
+Clicks in advance when the button appears below the current screen.